FastTrackStudios/inferno/README.md

 # To do
 likely in order they'll be implementated

-* ability to change channel names and settings in Dante Controller
+* ability to change settings in Dante Controller
 * transmit multicast flows

 At this point, Inferno will roughly become alternative to Dante Virtual Soundcard.